Elon Musk Twitter poll ends with users seeking his departure

 “This has been a black eye moment for Musk and been a major overhang on Tesla’s stock, which continues to suffer in a brutal way since the Twitter soap opera began,” Wedbush analyst Dan Ives wrote Monday.

-Musk’s stint as Twitter CEO appears to be ending, which would be a major positive for Tesla stock.
-Ives wrote, and “a major step forward with Musk finally reading the room that has been growing frustration around this Twitter nightmare.”
+If Musk’s tenure ends, it would be a major positive for Tesla stock and a sign that Musk is “finally reading the room that has been growing frustration around this Twitter nightmare.”

 The billionaire Tesla CEO Musk attended the World Cup final Sunday in Qatar, where he opened the poll.
-After it closed 12 hours later, there was no immediate announcement from Twitter or Musk, who appeared to be flying back to the U.S.
+Since the poll closed early Monday, Musk has been uncharacteristically silent on Twitter as he appeared to be flying back to the U.S.

 More than half of the 17.5 million respondents voted “yes” in answer to Musk’s Twitter poll asking whether he should step down as head of the company.